 60% of small businesses do not have a cybersecurity policy – that’s a huge percentage.
 That’s 60% of small businesses that could fall victim to a ransomware attack at any moment, and not have the resources or capabilities to remediate it.
 Would they be able to survive?

 The reason why small businesses are an ideal target for cyber criminals is that security is often not top of their mind.
-With fewer employees and clients, and a limited amount of money, they may not see cyber-attacks as a cause for concern, or not troubling enough to warrant spending an “expensive” amount on defences.
+With fewer employees and clients, and a limited amount of money, they may not see cyber-attacks as a cause for concern, or not troubling enough to warrant spending an “expensive” amount on protections.

-The problem is that cyber criminals are more than aware of the difference in sophistication of the security defences in a large company than a small one.
+The problem is that cyber criminals are more than aware of the difference in sophistication of the security protections in a large company than a small one.
 They are more than happy to exploit the vulnerabilities of a small company, knowing full well they may feel overwhelmed, and would do anything under the sun to save their business, which for many early founders is like a new-born baby.

 Small businesses would benefit from appointing a specialist IT expert on their team to manage cybersecurity – this way the team can learn from someone well-versed in incident response, should the need to remediate an attack arise.